jaredhared/phbackup/README.md

 11. Done!

 ## Usage
+1. Add a SSH key of backup server to the target machine and allow backup server to login as root with key-based authorization
-1. Create a host in web interface
+2. Create a host in web interface and adjust its parameters
-2. If it is enabled, backups will run automatically
+3. If it is enabled, backups will run automatically

+## Pre-backup scripts
+PHbackup supports so-called pre-backup scripts, which allows to prepare data on the target host for backup: dump databases etc.
+Pre-backup scripts is a regular shell script, which will be run as scheduled by Cron daemon.
+You can customize both pre-backup script and cron line which will run it.
+If you will check "Install pre-backup script" checkbox, script will be deployed to the /opt/ directory on target host, and cron file will be placed in /etc/cron.d/.

 ## FAQ